 - Breastfeeding makes losing weight easier.

-- Breastfeeding beyond a year makes the weaning process more gradual.
+- Breastfeeding beyond a year helps ease the transition process of weaning.

 Getting ready to wean?
-Learn about child-led weaning versus mother-led weaning here.
+Learn about child-led weaning and parent-led weaning here.